juansec/juansec.github.io/_posts/2021-09-09-PwnTillDawn-JuniorDev-Writeup.md

 ![](assets/jenkins_login.png)

-I [found](https://www.shellhacks.com/jenkins-default-password-username/) that the default jenkins username is `admin`, and after trying default easy passwords unsuccessfully I moved on and try to bruteforce the login page with `hydra`.
+I [found](https://www.shellhacks.com/jenkins-default-password-username/) that the default Jenkins username is `admin`, and after trying default easy passwords unsuccessfully I moved on and try to bruteforce the login page with `hydra`.

 # [](#header-1)Login bruteforcing.